-Stage Aim Activity Stage Goal 1 Daily activities at Typical activities of the child during Gradual return to typical L home that do not the day as long as they do not activities give the child symptoms increase symptoms (e.g., reading, texting, screen time).
-Start with 5- 15 min at a time and gradually build up 2 School activities Homework, reading or other cognitive activities outside of the classroom Increase tolerance to cognitive work 3 Return to school part-time Gradual introduction of schoolwork.
-May need to start with a partial school day or with increased breaks during the day Increase academic activities 4 Return to school full time Gradually progress school activities until a full day can be tolerated Return to full academic activities and catch up on missed work
+Stage Aim Activity Stage Goal 1 Daily activities at Typical activities of the child during Gradual return to typical 1 home that do not the day as long as they do not activities give the child increase symptoms (e.g., reading, symptoms texting, screen time).
+Start with 5- 15 min at a time and gradually build ир Homework, reading or other Increase tolerance to 2 School activities cognitive activities outside of the cognitive work classroom cognitive work Gradual introduction of schoolwork.
+3 Return to school May need to start with a partial Increase academic activities 3 part-time school day or with increased breaks increase academic activities during the day 4 Return to school full time Gradually progress school activities until a full day can be tolerated Return to full academic activities and catch up on missed work